How to Organise an Elective in the UK as an Overseas Trained Student

 Application fee: £200 – Not refundable if your application is unsuccessful.

-Specialties available:
+Specialities available:

 Surgical: General Surgery, Cardiothoracic Surgery, Trauma Surgery, Orthopaedics and Trauma, Neurosurgery, Obstetrics and Gynaecology, Anaesthetics